 What are the Challenges that Multi-Cap Fund Managers will Face?

-- Unfavorable movement of prices due to short term rally in small-cap and mid-cap stocks can lead to a rise in impact costs for multi-cap funds as these categories of stocks are less liquid
+- Unfavourable movement of prices due to short term rally in small-cap and mid-cap stocks can lead to a rise in impact costs for multi-cap funds as these categories of stocks are less liquid.

 - Fund managers may also explore the option to merge with other funds to meet the classification needs which also happened when SEBI tweaked classification norms in 2017-18.